DUNE/data-mgmt-ops/utilities/README.md

 defaults to `hd-protodune` and `full-reconstructed`

 it can do either parentage fixes (largely done) or duplicate searches

-you need to edit MetaFixer.py to have a metacat query and choose a workflow list to run over.

-this is in the __main__ at line ~ 263

-You also choose test="parentage" to fix parentage or test="duplicates" to find duplicates.

 You specify the data_tier and a run/test flag on the command line.

 ### parentage fixing

-set test="parentage" and the "run" flag on the command line, it will then fix parentage.  this has been done for all production so not needed anymore
+set tests="parentage" and the "runs" flag on the command line, it will then fix parentage.  this has been done for all production so not needed anymore

 ### duplicate finding